lineCode/ULIS/CodingRules.md

 ### Templates
 - As powerfull as it can be, use templates sparingly as it can lead to unmanageable code quickly.
-    - This is the reason ULIS2 was made in the first place: to get rid of too many template paths generating so much symbols in the resulting binary it could weight well over 1Gb on disk.

 ### License Header
 - Doxygen style comments: